 The tape featured here is from an audition, which I passed, at the Broadway Comedy Club, located a bit northwest of Times Square.
 The jokes are mainly of the one-liner variety; in extended performances, especially at colleges, I will tell longer stories and do more crowd work.
 Overall, the tape is a rare happy mix of killing and looking good.
 My deadpan expression and crossed arms remind me of the old-time comedian Jack Benny, whose timing and wit I've always admired.
 No disrepect to the club, but the brick background is fake.
 My earrings: clip-on.

 I used to work as a waitress.
 Before that, I was a waiter.* I am probably the only woman of trannsexual experience ever to appear on NBC's Last Comic Standing.
 My comedy draws on experience in many compelling roles: college English professor, published fiction writer, journalist, first-generation collegian, only child, thinker, dreamer.
 Dozens of colleges and universities in all regions of the U.S. have welcomed me to their hallowed halls, and Cambridge University in England had me participate in a comedy debate at their venerable Union Society.
 Recent accomplishments: finished reading Ulysseys; volunteered at a homeless shelter; became one of an increasing number of American women to take up golf.
-December 2016 was my tenth anniversary "post-op."
+December 2018 will see my tenth anniversary "post-op."
 Woot!

 * Editor's note: Jim Gaffigan likes that joke.
 I'm not kidding.
 I told it one night at the Broadway Comedy Club, and unbenowst to me, Gaffigan was waiting in the back of the room, about to go on.
 I came off stage, and from the darkness emerged the famous comedian's great pale shape.
-He whispered in my ear, "That waiter/waitress joke is terrific."
+He whispered in my ear, "That waitress/waiter joke is terrific."
 Show biz!